dbkamal/SAFETY_Prediction_without_Crime_Statistics/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. (**NOTE: Due to GT Course restriction, few details will be removed**)
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. (**NOTE: Due to GT Project restriction, few details will be removed**)

 ### Prerequisites